I’m Chris, your Photographer

 If there’s one thing I hear from friends about their experiences getting headshots, it’s that they are nervous not knowing how to pose in front of the camera.

 I get it.
-You want stand-out images that match your creative vision, but you don’t want to stand awkwardly in front of the camera to get them!
+You want stand-out images that match your creative vision, and you don’t want to stand awkwardly in front of the camera not knowing how to get them!

-We know that we look our best when we’re relaxed, happy and comfortable in our environment; so imagine going into a photoshoot knowing that you can just enjoy your time, confident that the results will be fantastic, regardless of your experience in front of a camera.
+Everyone looks their best when they’re relaxed, happy and comfortable in their environment; so imagine going into a photoshoot knowing that you can just enjoy your time, confident that the results will be fantastic, regardless of your experience in front of a camera.
 That’s exactly the feeling I create in my studio for my clients.

 Who I work well with